ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 for clock skew.
 If the leader rejects a report for this reason, it SHOULD abort
      the upload protocol and alert the client with error "reportTooEarly".

+If the Report contains an unrecognized extension, then the Leader MAY abort the upload request with error "unrecognizedMessage".
+Note that this behavior is not mandatory because it requires the Leader to decrypt its input share.

 ### Upload Extensions {#upload-extensions}

-Each Report carries a list of extensions that clients may use to convey additional, authenticated information in the report.
-[OPEN ISSUE: The extensions aren't authenticated.
-It's probably a good idea to be a bit more clear about how we envision extensions being used.
-Right now this includes client attestation for defeating Sybil attacks.
-See issue#89.]
-Each extension is a tag-length
+Each PlaintextInputShare carries a list of extensions that Clients use to convey additional information to the Aggregator.
+Some extensions might be intended for all Aggregators; others may only be intended for a specific Aggregator.
+(For example, a DAP deployment might use some out-of-band mechanism for an Aggregator to verify that Reports come from authenticated Clients.
+It will likely be useful to bind the extension to the input share via HPKE encryption.)

-     encoded value of the following form:
+Each extension is a tag-length encoded value of the following form:

 ~~~
 struct {